CiscoDevNet/intersight-powershell/docs/Initialize-IntersightHyperflexExtIscsiStoragePolicy.md

 ```

 ### -ExtbTraffic
-VLAN for the secondary Fabric Interconnect external FCoE storage traffic.
+VLAN for the secondary Fabric Interconnect external iSCSI storage traffic.

 Note :- Use Initialize-IntersightHyperflexNamedVlan to create the object of complex type HyperflexNamedVlan